gamedev4995/Challenge-6/Arena.md

 ## Base
 For the mini game area, we first started off by making a template to later create the arena.
-This template/base can be done in multiple ways, but in our case, we first formed a large square with four semi-thin walls by using cubes (GameObject > Cube) and shaping them into rectangles.
+This template/base can be done in multiple ways, but in our case, we first formed a large square with four semi-thin walls by using cubes (GameObject > 3D Object > Cube) and shaping them into rectangles.

 <img width="292" alt="Screenshot 2024-11-07 141509" src="https://github.com/user-attachments/assets/f836ae95-68ca-44e5-9c6c-08479f9a7002">